 Power BI enables you to generate a new Desktop file in which you can store data for analysis.
 Moreover, you can directly build detailed reports using this data and represent the valuable output of Data Analysis to stakeholders.
 However, if you wish to take Power BI’s functionality one step further and generate advanced-level insights, you will need DAX.

 DAX formulas will enable you to dive deep into data analytics.
 For instance, it will allow you to analyze the growth percentage across multiple product categories along with various timelines.
-It can also provide you the comparisons between year-over-year growth and market trends.
-Therefore, understanding the implementation of DAX Formulas will allow you to get the most out of your huge sets of data.
-This way, you can utilize the Power BI tool to its full extent and optimize your data-driven decision making.
+It can also provide you with comparisons between year-over-year growth and market trends.
+Therefore, understanding the implementation of DAX functions will allow you to get the most out of your huge sets of data.
+This way, you can utilize the Power BI tool to its full extent and optimize your data-driven decision-making.

 Power BI IF Statement: Syntax, Uses & Applications